Cheshire Lines Committee: Extension to Chester

 to Mickle Trafford and onto Chester Northgate, with a junction at Mickle Trafford connecting to the Birkenhead Railway.

 This was a natural extension of the CLC network and indeed authorised, albeit by a different company, what the West Cheshire Railway had applied, and failed, to do in 1861.
 It brought access to the county town of Chester, an important tourist centre and gateway to North Wales to the expanding network.
-The Chester and West Cheshire Junction Railway Company was transferred into the CLC on 10 August 1866.
+The Chester and West Cheshire Junction Railway Company was transferred into the CLC on 10 August 1866 by the Cheshire Lines Act 1866 (29 & 30 Vict. c. cccli).

 Construction work did not start straight away, being delayed by contractual negotiations until 1871.
 The route was 7 mi 43 ch of double track with 23 bridges.
 There were intermediate stations at Tarvin & Barrow and Mickle Trafford.
 The railways, but not the junction with the Birkenhead Railway, opened for goods traffic on 2 November 1874 and for passengers on 1 May 1875.
 The junction at Mickle Trafford was made in 1875 to enable traffic between the CLC and Chester General but it was not used due to a dispute.
 The CLC ran five trains in each direction daily between Manchester Oxford Road which was a MSJ&AR station and Chester Northgate.